 - Preserving open spaces and native wildlife.
 We need policies that preserve our open spaces, farmlands, and hunting lands, while protecting vital wetlands so that we can maintain important wildlife habitats and reduce flooding dangers.
 I have worked to pass the Great American Outdoors Act, which permanently authorized and funded the Land and Water Conservation Fund (LWCF) and dedicated funding to address the maintenance backlog in our national parks.
 This law will help to conserve and improve access to thousands of acres of land for public use across the United States.
-I also opposed the previous Administration’s proposals to weaken existing laws that protect our wildlife like the Endangered Species Act and the Migratory Bird Treaty Act.

 - Supporting Minnesota tourism and outdoor recreation.
 Tourism, including outdoor recreation, has been one of Minnesota’s largest industries, generating $16 billion in sales and 11 percent of the state’s total private sector employment in 2018—but it has also been hit particularly hard as travel across the United States has been limited during the coronavirus pandemic.
 As co-chair of the Senate Tourism Caucus and the former chair of the Senate subcommittee that oversees the U.S. tourism industry, I’ve long fought to help promote tourism.